Amazon | KindleUnlimited

 One would think he’d be used to getting the kids ready for their day at this point, almost two years after his wife Sasha’s death.
 Once he’d pulled himself out of the shock that rocked his mind and soul when his love died, he’d done what he did best…compartmentalized.
 He had blocked the pain and devastation, shoving it to the back of his mind into the deepest recesses he could find, and lived his life for three small, very important reasons.

 The big black Lincoln with the latest and greatest in safety features was filled with those important reasons—his kids.
 Marcus, his eldest at seven years old, had his window down and sat chatting with his baby brother, three-year-old Sebastian.
-Tabitha, his five-year-old daughter and spitting image of his deceased wife, sat on the other side of Sebastian attempting to read a book amid the boys’ constant chatter.
+Tabitha, his five-year-old daughter and the spitting image of his deceased wife, sat on the other side of Sebastian attempting to read a book amid the boys’ constant chatter.
 One little hand was pushed up against her ear attempting, in vain, to block out her brothers.
 The other hand she kept on the page, flipping it as she read.

 Devon climbed into the driver’s side and tossed the dinosaur backpack onto the front passenger seat.
 “Found it.
 You guys ready to go?”
 He peered into the backseat, double-checking the kids were strapped into their seats.